MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-file-profile-cpp.md

 ms.author: mbaldwin
 ---

-# Microsoft Information Protection SDK - File API profile concepts
+# Microsoft Information Protection SDK - File SDK profile concepts

 The profile is the root class for all operations in the MIP SDK.
-Before using any of the File API functionality, a `FileProfile` must be created and all future operations will be performed by the profile or by other objects *added* to the profile.
+Before using any of the File SDK functionality, a `FileProfile` must be created and all future operations will be performed by the profile or by other objects *added* to the profile.

 There are a few code-prerequisites that should be met prior to attempting to instantiate a profile: